Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilience in Wireless Networks

-The ultra reliable low latency communications (URLLC) service class introduced in fifth generation (5G) New Radio paved the door towards providing connectivity as a service for different vertical sectors, including industries, smart cities, eHealth and autonomous transportation.
-Although URLLC presented a paradigm shift in wireless network evolution, it nonetheless failed to holistically provide the desired connectivity solution for most mission critical services due to several limitations~\cite{park2020extreme}.
+The ultra reliable low latency communications (URLLC) service class introduced in fifth generation (5G) New Radio paved the door towards providing connectivity as a service for different vertical sectors.
+Although URLLC presented a paradigm shift in wireless network evolution, it nevertheless failed to holistically provide the desired connectivity solution for mission critical services due to several limitations~\cite{park2020extreme}.
 Firstly, URLLC is application agnostic whereas different mission critical applications have different design requirements.
 Secondly, while reliability and latency are important key performance indicators (KPI), there are also other important metrics like the distribution of failures or jitter that need to be considered.
 Next, URLLC is inherently limited in scale as it only focuses on a single link.
 Finally, security and trustworthiness considerations are not reflected.
-To address these shortcomings, we propose making 6G and beyond 6G networks \textit{resilient-by-design}, i.e., they should have the capacity to continuously anticipate and adjust to changes in their environment, and overcome any setbacks without compromising their intended performance.
+To address these shortcomings, resilience has recently been proposed as a key characteristic of future wireless networks~\cite[\& references therein]{reifert2022comeback, khaloopour2024RBD}, including by the International Telecommunications Union (ITU)~\cite{ITU_IMT2030}.

-Within different engineering disciplines, attempts have been made to define resiliency mathematically, see for example~\cite{Hosseini16_resiliencyReview} and references therein.
-However, these definitions should be revisited and revised to reflect particular characteristics of wireless networks and the mission-critical applications it aims to support in the future.
+Within different engineering disciplines, attempts have been made to mathematically define resilience, e.g.,~\cite[\& references therein]{RH20_resilientGuide, Hosseini16_resiliencyReview}.
+However, these definitions should be revisited and revised to reflect the specific characteristics of wireless networks and the mission-critical applications it aims to support in the future.
 Furthermore, given the importance of safeguarding against security and trust vulnerabilities discussed in Section~\ref{sub:externalThreat}, such considerations must be a prominent feature of resiliency in future wireless networks.